lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 We stopped at a bar on one of the islands for a cold drink and a swim in the lake.
 There was a sprung diving board which made for some fun jumping into the lake, which was a beautiful temperature.
-Most of the time I'd spent in the water prior to this had been in salt water, so it was interesting to see how much more easily I sank in fresh water.
+Most of the swimming I'd done on this trip had been in salt water, so it was interesting to see how much more easily I sank in fresh water.

 Vulcan Masaya